Lycopene: Structure and physical properties

 Lycopene is a symmetrical tetraterpene because it consists entirely of carbon and hydrogen and is derived from eight isoprene subunits.
 Isolation procedures for lycopene were first reported in 1910, and the structure of the molecule was determined by 1931.
 In its natural, all-trans form, the molecule is long and somewhat flat, constrained by its system of 11 conjugated double bonds.
 The extended conjugation is responsible for its deep red color.

 Plants and photosynthetic bacteria produce all-trans lycopene.
 When exposed to light or heat, lycopene can undergo isomerization to any of a number of cis-isomers, which have a less linear shape.
 Isomers distinct stabilities, with highest stability: 5-cis ≥ all-trans ≥ 9-cis ≥ 13-cis > 15-cis > 7-cis > 11-cis: lowest.
 In human blood, various cis-isomers constitute more than 60% of the total lycopene concentration, but the biological effects of individual isomers have not been investigated.

 Carotenoids like lycopene are found in photosynthetic pigment-protein complexes in plants, photosynthetic bacteria, fungi, and algae.
 They are responsible for the bright orange–red colors of fruits and vegetables, perform various functions in photosynthesis, and protect photosynthetic organisms from excessive light damage.
 Lycopene is a key intermediate in the biosynthesis of carotenoids, such as beta-carotene, and xanthophylls.

 Dispersed lycopene molecules can be encapsulated into carbon nanotubes enhancing their optical properties.
 Efficient energy transfer occurs between the encapsulated dye and nanotube—light is absorbed by the dye and without significant loss is transferred to the nanotube.
 Encapsulation increases chemical and thermal stability of lycopene molecules; it also allows their isolation and individual characterization.

 Biosynthesis

 The unconditioned biosynthesis of lycopene in eukaryotic plants and in prokaryotic cyanobacteria is similar, as are the enzymes involved.
 Synthesis begins with mevalonic acid, which is converted into dimethylallyl pyrophosphate.
 This is then condensed with three molecules of isopentenyl pyrophosphate (an isomer of dimethylallyl pyrophosphate), to give the 20-carbon geranylgeranyl pyrophosphate.
 Two molecules of this product are then condensed in a tail-to-tail configuration to give the 40-carbon phytoene, the first committed step in carotenoid biosynthesis.
 Through several desaturation steps, phytoene is converted into lycopene.
 The two terminal isoprene groups of lycopene can be cyclized to produce beta-carotene, which can then be transformed into a wide variety of xanthophylls.

-Staining and removal

-Lycopene is the pigment in tomato sauces that turns plastic cookware orange.
-It is insoluble in plain water, but it can be dissolved in organic solvents and oils.
-Because of its non-polarity, lycopene in food preparations will stain any sufficiently porous material, including most plastics.
-To remove this staining, the plastics may be soaked in a solution containing a small amount of chlorine bleach.

-The bleach oxidizes the lycopene, thus allowing the product to dissolve.